traefik/traefik/docs/configuration/acme.md

 For example, a rule `Host:test1.traefik.io,test2.traefik.io` will request a certificate with main domain `test1.traefik.io` and SAN `test2.traefik.io`.

 !!! warning
     `onHostRule` option can not be used to generate wildcard certificates.
-Refer to [the wildcard generation section](/configuration/acme/#wildcard-domain) for more information
+    Refer to [the wildcard generation section](/configuration/acme/#wildcard-domain) for more information.

 ### `caServer`